To have your club meeting listed in Clubs and Organizations, call 565-8527 or send an email to firstname.lastname@example.org.

 The Dolores Rotary Club meets at 6:30 a.m. on Tuesdays at the Ponderosa Restaurant.
 The public is invited and encouraged to attend the meetings.
 The Object of Rotary is to encourage and foster the ideal of service as a basis of worthy enterprise.
 For further information call Dan Jones at 749–2449.

 For Pets’ Sake Humane Society holds monthly board meetings, usually the fourth Thursday of the month at 7 p.m., at the Cortez Public Library, 202 N. Park.
 All members of the community are welcome.
 For more information, call 565-PETS.

 The Four Corners 9-12 Project meets at 7 p.m. the first and third Monday of each month at the Elks Lodge, 2100 N. Dolores Road, Cortez.
 The group will not meet during the month of December.
 The 9-12 Project is a group of concerned citizens who have come together to study and promote the Constitution of the United States as the nation’s defining legal document; to preserve, protect, defend, and uphold that Constitution; to safeguard those principles that have made this Republic great; and to mobilize in action groups for the purpose of protecting “life, liberty and the pursuit of happiness.”
 For more information, contact Bud Garner at 565-8595.

 Four Corners Builders Association

 The Four Corners Builders Association holds their board meeting at 6 p.m. every second Tuesday of the month.
-For more information and location, contact them at 565-1771 or email@example.com.
+For more information and location, call 565-1771 or e-mail email@example.com.